International Criminal Court investigation in Uganda

 The International Criminal Court investigation in Uganda or the situation in Uganda is an ongoing investigation by the International Criminal Court (ICC) into the Lord's Resistance Army insurgency which has been taking place in northern Uganda and neighbouring regions since 1987.
-The Lord's Resistance Army is a Christian-based group led by Joseph Kony that is accused of numerous human rights violations including massacres, the abduction of civilians, the use of child soldiers, sexual enslavement, torture, and pillaging.
+The Lord's Resistance Army is a Christian-based group led by Joseph Kony that is accused of numerous human rights violations and war crimes including massacres, the abduction of civilians, the use of child soldiers, sexual enslavement, torture, and pillaging.
 After the government of Uganda referred the matter to the ICC in December 2003, warrants of arrest were issued in 2005 for Joseph Kony, Raska Lukwiya, Okot Odhiambo, Dominic Ongwen, and Vincent Otti, who became the first people to be indicted by the Court.

-The proceedings against Raska Lukwiya and Okot Odhiambo terminated due to their passing.
+The proceedings against Raska Lukwiya, Vincent Otti and Okot Odhiambo terminated due to their deaths.
 Dominic Ongwen was caught and was convicted and sentenced to 25 years of imprisonment.
-Joseph Kony and Vincent Otti are still at large, and their cases currently remain at the pre-trial stage, until they are arrested and transferred to the ICC in The Hague.
-The ICC does not try individuals unless they are present in the courtroom.
+Joseph Kony is still at large, and his case currently remains at the pre-trial stage, until he is arrested and transferred to the ICC in The Hague; the ICC does not try people in absentia, not present in the courtroom.